Bishops Castle Railway: Receivership and temporary closure

 The railway was always heavily in debt, and on 27 February 1877 possession some of the land on which the railway ran was taken by authority of the Court of Chancery, due to unpaid debts.
 The line was closed until 2 July 1877 when the sum of £700 was paid in to court and the seizure was cancelled.
 The money was raised by a sale and leaseback of a locomotive and some land, to local persons.

-Most of the press simply said that the line was 'stopped' during this period; however the Wellington Journal (newspaper) said that a service was continuing between Horderley and Bishops Castle, with Mr Scriven, a hotel proprietor, providing a wagonnette service from Craven Arms to Horderley.
+Most of the press simply said that the line was 'stopped' during this period; however the Wellington Journal (a newspaper) said that a service was continuing between Horderley and Bishops Castle, with Mr Scriven, a hotel proprietor, providing a wagonnette service from Craven Arms to Horderley.
 The suspension of through goods trains was considered to have had a marked adverse effect on the price of coal in Bishop's Castle.

-Another Attempt to reach Montgomery
+Another attempt to reach Montgomery

 Not to be deterred the company's supporters promoted a further scheme in 1883 to extend the line from Lydham Heath to Montgomery.
-They obtained an authorising Act of Parliament on 7 August 1884, incorporating the Bishop's Castle and Montgomery Railway, but once again local support in the form of share subscriptions was absent, and the scheme never progressed.
-It was abandoned by a further Act of 5 July 1887.
+They obtained an authorising act of Parliament, the Bishop's Castle and Montgomery Railway Act 1884 (47 & 48 Vict. c. ccxxi), on 7 August 1884, incorporating the Bishop's Castle and Montgomery Railway, but once again local support in the form of share subscriptions was absent, and the scheme never progressed.
+It was abandoned by a further act of Parliament, the Bishop's Castle and Montgomery Railway (Abandonment) Act 1887(50 & 51 Vict. c. lxviii) of 5 July 1887.